AnsBenO/story-corner/README.md

   - Adding Authorization header with access token to outgoing requests.
 - **Reactive Forms**: Used for handling login, signup, and checkout processes.
 - **Global State Management**:
-  - **Notifications**: Managed globally to notify the user about on going processes.
+  - **Notifications**: Managed globally to notify the user about ongoing processes.
+  - **Inbox**: Users are notified about the state of the orders they submitted.
   - **Cart Management**: Users can add books to their cart before authentication.
 Cart state is preserved across different parts of the application.
+- **Order real time updates using websocket**:
+  - **Inbox Notifications**: Using sockjs and stompjs libraries users are subscibed to a web socket that notifies the client to the order status after processing.
 - **JWT Refresh Token Mechanism**:
   - Reading expiration dates from JWT access tokens and setting a timeout for refreshing the access token.
   - Sending refresh token requests using HTTP-only cookie.